- J.D., Yale Law School, 1979

-Representing a national hotel chain in a Civil Rights and takings case against a City challenging its licensing regulations.
+Represented a national hotel chain in a Civil Rights and takings challenge against a City.

 Represented a title insurance company which insured a buyer defrauded by a seller who had conveyed title on a mortgaged property to a third person.
 Pursued the perpetrator of the fraud to Canada and instituted actions against him there.
 Eventually the title company was reimbursed in full.

 Advised numerous international companies on compliance programs in the areas of money laundering, defense industry and medical provider compliance programs.

 Advised multi-structured corporations on insulating themselves against punitive damages.